This is it!!!! The post you have all (hopefully) been waiting for!!!! This is my reflection on my freshman year of college.

 I could spend hours talking about the things God has taught me, but I think the two biggest lessons I’ve learned are these:

 - God makes everything perfect in His own time.
-Patience is a virtue that I am lacking, and I had to learn to be patient and trust that He will provide me with incredible friends, opportunities to get involved, and He will open the right doors at the right time.
-People will tell you that freshman year is the best ever, but God never promises that to us.
+Patience is a virtue that I am lacking, and I had to begin to learn to be patient and trust that He will provide me with incredible friends, opportunities to get involved, and He will open the right doors at the right time.
+It may not be right now like I want, but He is teaching me so many lessons through this that I desperately need to learn.
+People will promise you that freshman year is the best ever, but God never promises that to us.
 He promises that He will bring us through our personal deserts into His abundant joy.
 Freshman year was my desert, and I found joy in it, and I know more joy will come even if it doesn’t look like I originally expected.
+I don’t like to wait, but Jesus is in the waiting, and I sure found Him there.

 If freshman year was the best year of your life, I am so so happy for you.
 If you immediately found your people, if you got a bid to your favorite sorority, if you got a 4.0 GPA, if you had the best year of your life, I am so genuinely happy for you.
 But this post is not for you.
 This post is for me and everyone else whose freshman year did not live up to the expectations.
-This is for the people who didn’t think they would find a friend group, who called home crying because they thought they could never find their place in college, who were so ready to move out and go home at the end of the year, who posted on Instagram about the best year of their life wishing that it was true.
+This is for the people who didn’t find their “bridesmaids” (lol), who called home crying because they thought they could never find their place in college, who counted down the seconds to the day they move out and go home at the end of the year, and who posted on Instagram about the best year of their life wishing desperately that it was true.

 I wish I could go back to the beginning of this year and tell myself what I know now about who I am now and how I got here.
 I wish I could tell myself to not make the mistakes I did.
 I wish I could have had the best year of my life, but I don’t know if I would have grown as much as I have and as much as I desperately needed to.
 However, nothing can change the past, and I am happy with how I have learned from it.
 This year had the highest highs & lowest lows, and I can only hope that the mountains grow taller and the valleys start to shrink.

 I am beyond excited to get back in August and for the next 3 years to come.
-I’m living in the sorority house next year with 53 other girls that I hope will be some of my best friends.
+I’m living in the sorority house next year with 53 other girls that I hope will become some of my best friends.
 I’m going to be a Prayer Leader for UGA’s Freshley ministry with some of the most incredible people I know, and I hope I get to go to Jamaica again.
 I get to start taking Interior Design classes (and I have some really cool people in my classes) and I get to apply to the Interior Design program and get one step closer to becoming Joanna Gaines 2.0.
 I’m taking leadership positions in my sorority and other organizations.
 I want to find some of my future bridesmaids (because that’s what they tell you about college friends).
-I want to seek Jesus more every day.
+Most importantly, I want to seek Jesus more every day.
+If no other box on this list get checked, I want to seek Jesus.
 I want to become the best version of myself possible.

 With all of that being said, here’s to a summer filled with growth, peace, and preparation.
 Here’s to the next 3 years and here’s to hoping that they’re the best 3 years of my life, but I know that I’ll be 100% okay if they aren’t.
 After all, not everyone can peak in college and I’d rather know that the best years of my life can still happen past the age of 22.
 Here’s to freshman year and all the lessons I learned and the joy that will come out of it.
 Nobody ever said that difficult things and unexpected things can’t be good things, so I’m starting to think that maybe, just maybe, freshman year can be the hardest and most unexpected and one of the best years of my life at the same time.